 Alert Logic can detect and generate firewall security incidents and observations from log data collected from third-party firewall application resources.
 Alert Logic collects log data through passive syslog forwarding from the firewall application.
 Firewall security incidents and observations enhances your security content value for greater visibility into threats in your environment.

 Firewall security incidents are generated when suspicious events are detected that require attention to maintain your security posture, achieve regulatory compliance, or both.
 Alert Logic organizes the incidents by threat level and classification type on your Incidents page.
 To learn more about the Incidents page, see Incidents.

 Alert Logic also identifies relevant security information derived from one or multiple sources from the log data collected, which are referred to as observations.
 For more information, see Firewall observations.

-For Managed Detection and Response customers, you can also view your firewall incident analytics in the two dashboards: Firewall Log Volume Analysis Dashboard and Firewall Log Security Analysis Dashboard.
+For Managed Detection and Response customers, you can also view your firewall incident analytics in the three dashboards: Firewall Log Volume Analysis Dashboard, Firewall Log Security Analysis Dashboard, and Firewall Log Traffic Analysis Dashboard.

 Alert Logic specifically generates security incidents related to suspicious and malicious behavior, exposures, and new service resource discovery.
 Firewall security incidents that Alert Logic can generate include the following:

 - Palo Alto